BuildOnViction/tomorelayer/README.md

 **2. I can't get the Backend running, something is wrong with the 'Port already in use' warning.**

 Probably your Backend's last working session encountered some error and the event-loop is still occupying the development port (eg 8888).
-Just kill the port and restart the app as normal, using `npm run kp`
+Just kill the port and restart the app as normal, using `task kill-port 8888`